RealDeco/matrixclock-esphome/README.md

-# 🕒 Matrix Clock with MAX7219
+# 🕒 Matrix Clock for Esphome with MAX7219

 A simple yet nice-looking **Matrix Clock** built using **MAX7219 dot matrix displays** and esp32-c3 supermini.